GSA/digital.gov/_posts/2015-04-07-why-your-social-traffic-looks-low-in-analytics-tools.md

 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/250-x-475-pie-chart-and-color-key-Screen-Shot-2015-04-06-at-2.jpg"
- or percentage of social referrals in yellow." %}Part of my job as an analyst on the [Digital Analytics Program](https://www.WHATEVER/services/dap/) (DAP) team is to help agency users try to make sense of digital analytics data by using web analytics tools.
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/250-x-475-pie-chart-and-color-key-Screen-Shot-2015-04-06-at-2.jpg" %}Part of my job as an analyst on the [Digital Analytics Program](https://www.WHATEVER/services/dap/) (DAP) team is to help agency users try to make sense of digital analytics data by using web analytics tools.
 I love that part of my job, but there’s one question I get asked far too much:

 **“Why does my traffic referred from social media look so incredibly low?”**